leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: dryeyes-treatment_conservative-cornearefractive
 - What are the lifestyle measures for treating dry eye syndrome?
+- can use phone if dry eyes
+- does blinking more help dry eyes
+- do i need to reduce computer use if i have dry eye
+- does bright light cause my eyes to be dry
+- Can any food reduce dry eyes
+- How to take care if my eyes are dry
+- What should I do if I have dry eyes
 - What are the non-medical and non-surgical treatments for dry eye syndrome?
 - How can I improve my dry eyes without seeing a doctor?
 - Is it possible to treat eye dryness without seeing a doctor?